dress-code-IT-GmbH/saml-testharness-mod-interactivebrowser/samltest_embeddedbrowser/docs/overview.md

         def handle_response(self, http_response, auto_close_urls, http_request,
                    conv=None, verify_ssl=True, cookie_jar=None) -> HandlerResponse:
             """
-           :param http_response: The HTTP response to handle
+           :param http_response: The (urllib2) HTTP response to handle
-           :param auto_close_urls: A list of URLs that if left-matching should lead to return control to the caller.
-Only required if calling and embedded browser to have other resources such as img, css, and js loaded by the embedded browser.
+           :param auto_close_urls: A list of AutoCloseUrl instances, which return control to the caller on known good or bad responses..
-           :param http_request: required by the embedded browser to dereference relative entities
+           :param http_request: The (urllib2) HTTP request.
+Used to dereference relative data in the response.
-           :param conv: An aatest.conversation.Conversation instance
+           :param conv: An aatest.conversation.Conversation instance [Not touched, see Note 1]
-           :param verify_ssl: (True/False) whether the ssl certificates must be verified.
-Default is True
+           :param verify_ssl: (True/False) whether the test fails on ssl errors
            :param cookie_jar: A http.cookiejar.CookieJar instance
-           :return: A aatest.contenthandler.HandlerResponse instance
+           :return: A aatest.contenthandler.HandlerResponse instance [see Note 2]
            """

-            ...
+Note 1: As the conv holds a copy of every response, there should be a black/whitelist so the EB will not dump irrelevant data (like js or pictures) in it.

+Note 2: Does not return result objects.

     class HandlerResponse(object):
         def __init__(self, content_processed, user_action='',